xieyuheng/inner/source/_posts/note/category-theory/contextual-pre-category.md

 Contextual pre-category is also called C System.

-The contextual pre-category was introduced by John Cartmell under the name "contextual category", but since the algebraic structure so introduced is not invariant under equivalences of categories.
+The contextual pre-category was introduced by John Cartmell under the name "contextual category", but since the algebraic structure so introduced is not invariant under equivalences of categories (because contextual functor need to preserve more structures).

 The Terminology "pre-category" and "C System" was suggested by Vladimir Voevodsky.

 - **[Xie]** I use the term **contextual pre-category**,